brsyvz/book-library-app/README.md

 <h2 id="logic">Logic</h2>

  + We toggle book adding form.
- + The form informations are stored as object by using a class blueprint.
+ + The form information are stored as object by using a class blueprint.
  +  We render(display) each object(book) in the page.

 <h2 id="fi">Future improvements</h2>

 + for displaying our books, we can switch from container look to make it table look.
-+ add editing functionallity.
++ add editing functionality.